YuryYaroshevich/findMyPet/README.md

 ### TODO
 1. to think about id in db
-2. to think about storing images
+2. authentication
+3. paging for search result